 Should you make parlays or single bets

-Sportsbooks love to encourage bettors to take parlays because it multiplies the odds.
-The odds include the sportsbook’s profit margin so multiplying the odds multiplies the sportsbook’s profit which is bad news for the bettor.
-In fact the more legs you have in a parlay the worse value you are getting!
+Sportsbooks love to encourage bettors to take parlays because they multiplies the odds.
+The odds include the sportsbook’s profit margin, so multiplying the odds multiplies the sportsbook’s profit, which is bad news for the bettor.
+In fact the more legs you have in a parlay the worse value you are getting.

 Serious bettors looking to make long term profits are better off betting on individual games with a customized staking plan.
 If you do want to make parlays consider including smaller combinations within the parlay.
 This means that one loss won’t derail the whole bet.

-Sportsbet (review) and Cloudbet (review) are the best sportsbooks to make parlays at because they are so easy to setup and adjust in the bet slip.
+Nitrogen Sports (review) and Betcoin (review) are the best sportsbooks to make parlays at because they are so easy to setup and adjust in the bet slip.
 They are also top shelf operators all round so if you want to try parlays you would do well to open an account with them.